fabiosenracorrea/dynamodb-provider/readme.md

 Fast Develop for DynamoDB with this type-safe & single-table awareness library!

+> Min Node version: 16

 ## Introduction

 The DynamoDB SDK (both v2 and v3) lacks type safety and requires significant boilerplate.
 Building expressions, avoiding attribute name collisions, and managing code repetition typically results in verbose, hard-to-maintain abstractions.

 This library wraps DynamoDB operations with type-safe methods that work for both table-per-entity and single-table designs.
-Apart from `uuid` and `ksuid` for ID generation, it has zero dependencies.
+Apart from the `ksuid` for ID generation, it has zero dependencies.

 ## Architecture